una/CSSgram/README.md

 </figure>
 ```

-Alternatively, you can just download and link to any individual css file (e.g. `<link rel="stylesheet" href="css/vendor/aden.min.css">`), if you’re just using one of the styles.
+Alternatively, you can just download and link any individual css file (e.g. `<link rel="stylesheet" href="css/vendor/aden.min.css">`), if you’re just using one of the styles.

 ### Available Classes